Multiple files

 ## Example

-Suppose that you have a fleet of several different devices on an LNS constantly sending data.
-On each uplink, you require to decode that data and then forward it to the corresponding device in Ubidots.
+Suppose you have several device types on an LNS sending data continuously.
+For each uplink, you need to decode the payload and forward it to the corresponding device in Ubidots.

 * A Python script called *s2100.py*.
 This is the decoder for the s2100 device.